ConnorAtherton/explorejs/posts/constructors.md

 Probably not what you expect.
 The variable connor will be ```undefined```.
 This is because without new there is no plain object passed in and bound to ```this``` and so nothing is implicitly returned.

-We can code defensively against this possibility by checking whether the object passed in is an instance of the Constructor and call it proper;y if it isn't;
+We can code defensively against this possibility by checking whether the object passed in is an instance of the Constructor and call it properly with new if it fails the check.

 ```
 function Person(name, gender) {